marianoguerra/efene/docs/reference/expressions/for.rst

                 ForBody

-The for expression allows to write loops in a way that is familiar to people comming from mainstream languages.
+The for expression allows to write loops in a way that is familiar to people coming from mainstream languages.

-The expression is another way of writting a list comprehension but allowing a sequence of expressions in the body and not only one expression.
+The expression is another way of writing a list comprehension but allowing a sequence of expressions in the body and not only one expression.

 The expression collects the values of the ForBody and returns them as a list.